sholick/bitbot/README.md

 ## CryptoBot - The cryptocurrency information assistant
-Cryptocurrency assistant that provides general crypto knowledge, basic price checking, and price-chart plotting functionality.
-Currently, the bot is designed to serve on a server, be it a private hosted server or local host instance.
-In this code base, it is served on Amazon Web Services via Elasticbeanstalk.
-More dialogs and features are coming.
+General purpose cryptocurrency chatbot that offers crypto knowledge, basic price checking, and price-chart plotting functions.
+Currently, the bot is designed to serve on a python server, be it a private hosted one or a local running instance.
+In the sample , it is served on Amazon Web Services via Elasticbeanstalk.
+We are adding more dialogs and features every week or so, so stay tuned!
 <br/><br/>
 **See it in action!** [Click here](https://chanvictor.io/bot)<br/><br/>
-New features added 25-Feb:<br/>
+New features (25-Feb):<br/>
-News fetching - "Top News" intent to display 5 top news;<br/>
+"Top News" to display 5 top news in cryptocurrency;<br/>
-"News for {coin_name}" intent to fetch news specifically for a particular coin.
+"News for {coin_name}" intent to fetch news for a specific coin.
 <br/><br/>
 #### 1.0 **Functionalities:**
 1. Cryptocurrency information retrieval